 - Ensuring you meet the legal residency requirements

-It’s important to understand that your marriage needs to meet legal requirements of both the country you’re getting married in, and your country of residence.
+It’s important to understand that your marriage needs to meet the legal requirements of both the country you’re getting married in and your country of residence.
 Plan your wedding abroad way in advance – you could even hire a planner.

 Documents needed to get married abroad

 If you’re getting married abroad, you will need to bring important documents with you.
 These can include:

 - Your passports – make sure they’re valid and have at least 6 months left before expiration